bschulz01/Stair_Lights/README.md

 The emitter controllers are responsible for controlling the WS2812 LEDs on the emitter side of the system and also displaying sensed positions if an object was sensed.
-It also passes required data along to the receiver side.
+It also passes commands from the central hub to the receiver side.

 ## Receiver Hub Code
 The receiver hub controls the receiver side LEDs manages the sensor readings.